I am assuming you have some experience using App Inventor. If not, you should definitely do the very basic tutorial.

 When user/player taps on the play button, we first play a click sound.
 Then we setup the game which I will explain in a bit.
 We also start our ContinuousFlapClock as we want the bird to flap continuously.
 We’ll get back to that too.
 Here’s the SetupGame procedure-

-We will discuss the 4 procedure calls in SetupGame later.
+We will discuss 4 procedure calls in SetupGame later.
 Let’s first explain what happens at the beginning.
 So game is about to start.
 We want to reset the value of score to 0.
 Then, we show the score which we just set to 0.
 We do that because previously the menu screen might have showed best score or a tutorial.
 We change the state to ready state meaning the game is waiting for player’s first tap to start.
 We make sure our score label is visible and header is invisible.
 We want to place the obstacles randomly.
 We do not want to start the game with spikes at the left or right all the time, nor do we want to just alternate.
 So we pick a number between 1 and 2 inclusive.
 If system gives us 1, we set the isOnLeft to true, otherwise false.
 Now let’s look at the 4 procedures.

 In SetupPlacements, we make sure that bird’s speed is 5.
 You will know why we had to in a bit.
 Then we determine where we should put all those 4 obstacle spikes in terms of y-axis.
 As we do have a list of predefined positions contained by SPIKES_Y_POS variable, we just need to pick one from the list.
 So we generate a number between 1 which is the index of the first item in the list and the size of the list which is 10 as we have 10 items/lists meaning we get a number between 1 and 10 inclusive.
 After that we get the list at index we just randomly got.
+The reason we choose a random number between 20 and half of the canvas height, so that we do not place the spikes always on top of the screen.
+This will make sure we do not have bottom of the screen always available in bigger screens.
 We do not want to use the same set of blocks multiple times to get a list item, we instead created a procedure called GetListItem which we can easily use instead of using the same set of blocks and make it look too busy-